Santinell/jrpc2/README.md

 JRPC2
 =====

-JSON-RPC 2.0 library with support of batches and named parameters
+JSON-RPC 2.0 library with support of batches and named parameters.
+You can use http, https, tcp transport for your server and client.
+Support of WebSocket is planned

 INSTALL